sktime/skpro/docs/source/api_reference/metrics.rst

-.. _performance_metric_ref:
+.. _metrics_ref:

 Performance metrics
 ===================

-The :mod:`skpro.metrics` module contains metrics for evaluating probabilistic predictions, including survival and time-to-event prediction.s.
+The :mod:`skpro.metrics` module contains metrics for evaluating probabilistic predictions, including survival and time-to-event predictions.

 All metrics in ``skpro`` can be listed using the ``skpro.registry.all_objects`` utility, using ``object_types="metric"``, optionally filtered by tags.